JunichiSugiura/tutorials/dotfiles/README.md

 fi
 ```

-Now, let's add script to install Homebrew if it isn't already.
+Now, Add a script to install Homebrew if it isn't already.

 ```sh
 # ./install